-The NIA was established and officially founded on July 7, 1973 at the National Show held in Hutchinson, Kansas.
+The NIA was founded on July 7, 1973 at the National Show held in Hutchinson, Kansas.
 In the first year of its operation, more than 800 charter members joined its ranks.
-Since then, annual paid membership has averaged 900 members.
-In all, the NIA has had more than 5900 total members.
-Residents from each of the states of the United States and the provinces of Canada have been NIA members, as well as many foreign nations, including Germany, Great Britain, Australia, New Zealand, Czechoslovakia, Holland, Colombia, and The Netherlands.
+Since then, annual paid membership has reached a high of more than 1,700 members.
+Residents from each of the states of the United States and the provinces of Canada have become NIA members, as well as from many foreign nations.

 The NIA, as stated in its By-Laws, is a non-profit educational and scientific organization; its aim is to encourage insulator collecting and to protect the interests of its members and collectors, and has established standards and ethics by which its members may fairly deal with each other.

-Each paid member will receive "Drip Points", a quarterly newsletter published by the NIA and a discount coupon towards the joint NIA / Crown Jewels of the Wire Annual Directory.
+Each paid member will receive “Drip Points”, a bi-monthly magazine published by the NIA and discount coupon towards All Insulators/Crown Jewels of the Wire magazine..
 Each member receives a membership card entitling the holder to attend the official "NIA Day" at the NIA Annual Convention (only NIA members are allowed admission on NIA Day).
 New members receive an NIA window decal and a copy of the NIA's official By-Laws and Code of Ethics.
 Members are also entitled to insure their collection with an insurance plan designed especially for insulator collectors.
 Finally, every member becomes a part of the NIA's growing family of insulator collectors and buffs!